 \section{Characterization theorems}

-By Lemma~\ref{lem:colimit-meets}, the directed colimit of inverse meet-monoids is an inverse meet-monoid.
-By Lemma~\ref{lem:meets-in-finite-Boolean}, every finite Boolean inverse monoid is a meet-monoid and morphisms between finite Boolean inverse monoids automatically preserve meets.
-These results imply that in this section we should focus on Boolean inverse meet-monoids.
-We begin by characterizing the Boolean inverse monoids of finite type.
+In this section, we characterize the Boolean inverse monoids of finite type and those which are AF.
+The characterization of UHF monoids is more complex and left until Section~4.

-\begin{theorem}[Boolean inverse monoids of finite type] Let $S$ be a count\-able Bool\-ean inverse meet-monoid.
+\begin{theorem}[Boolean inverse monoids of finite type] Let $S$ be a countably infinite Boolean inverse monoid.
 Then $S$ is of finite type if and only if $S$ is factorizable and its group of units is locally finite. \end{theorem} \begin{proof} We prove the easy direction first.
 Suppose that $S$ is of finite type.
-Then $S = \bigcup_{i=1}^{\infty} S_{i}$ where $S_{1} \subseteq S_{2} \subseteq S_{3} \subseteq \ldots$ and where each $S_{i}$ is a finite subalgebra of $S$.
+Then $S = \bigcup_{i=1}^{\infty} S_{i}$ where $S_{1} \subseteq S_{2} \subseteq S_{3} \subseteq \ldots$, and each $S_{i}$ is a finite subalgebra of $S$.
 Let $a \in S$.
-Then $a \in S_{i}$ for some $i$.
-But $S_{i}$ is factorizable by Proposition~\ref{prop:finite-factor}.
+Then $a \in S_{i}$, for some $i$.
+All finite Boolean inverse monoids $S_{i}$ are factorizable by Proposition~\ref{prop:finite-factor}.
 Thus $a \leq g$ where $g$ is a unit of $S_{i}$.
-It follows that $g$ is a unit of $S$ since $S_{i}$ is a subalgebra of $S$.
-Thus $S$ is factorizable.
+However, $g$ is also a unit of $S$ since $S_{i}$ and $S$ have the same identity.
+Thus $S$ is also factorizable.
 Now, let $X$ be any finite subset of the group of units of $S$.
-Then $X \subseteq S_{i}$ for some $i$ where $S_{i}$ is a subalgebra of $S$.
-It follows that $X$ are units of $S_{i}$ which is finite.
+Then $X \subseteq S_{i}$, for some $i$, where $S_{i}$ is a finite subalgebra of $S$.
+It follows that $X$ are also units of $S_{i}$.
 Hence, the subgroup generated by $X$ is finite.
 We have therefore proved that the group of units of $S$ is locally finite.